Track and field: St. George's, Valley Christian bring state championships back to Spokane

 He will pursue track in college.

-"The goal all along was to win the team title," Saint George's coach TJ Moulton said.
+"The goal all along was to win the team title," St. George's coach TJ Moulton said.

 Moulton expects his boys to challenge for a state title again next spring.